 As is the case in the U.S., women tend to live longer than men in comparable countries.
 However, for both men and women, the U.S. ranks as the lowest life expectancy at birth among large and wealthy countries.

-Life expectancy for both men and women has increased slower in the U.S. than in comparable countries
+Life expectancy for both men and women has increased more slowly in the U.S. than in comparable countries

-The difference in life expectancy at birth between women and men has decreased steadily
+The difference in life expectancy at birth between women and men has recently increased in the U.S.

 The disparity in life expectancy between the U.S. and comparable countries continues at older ages